 What motivates people to respond to climate change?
 What should the climate riders be asking communities along their journey?

-Join us for the kickoff of the climate ride as we talk with folks working on the frontlines of climate change, and as several riders talk about what motivates them.
+In our kickoff of the climate ride we talked with folks working on the frontlines of climate change, and riders talked about what motivates them.

 July 1, Lincoln, NE

 “What is our call to climate justice?”

 What does it mean to have climate justice?
 What do we need to hear and learn from Communities of Color?

 Hear from those working on racial justice for a conversation about how climate justice and racial justice go hand in hand.

 This event was cosponsored by First Mennonite Church, Nebraska Sierra Club, Lincoln Friends Meeting, First Plymouth Church Climate Action, Citizens’ Climate Lobby, and Interfaith Power and Light

 “Keep the Climate Story Moving: Where do we go from here?”